DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 user (or, in fact, any Internet user who confirms that she or he is over 18 years old) can access the sites and follow the broadcasts.
-The members whose webcams are open, who are visible to other viewers, are marked as ‘broadcasting.’
-The use of the term ‘broadcasting,’ a term borrowed from television in this context, once again reminds us the closeness between TV and the webcam as a technological form.
+The members whose webcams are open, who are visible to other viewers, are marked as 'broadcasting.'
+The use of the term 'broadcasting,' a term borrowed from television in this context, once again reminds us the closeness between TV and the webcam as a technological form.
 The broadcasting members are listed according to their self-declared sexual preferences, under the sections: female, male, transsexual and couples (not necessarily heterosexual).
-Different sites offer different extra categories, such as the ‘party’ category on cam4.com (in which a group of people gather in front of the webcam), or ‘featured broadcasts’ (which include the performers selected by the sites administrators).
+Different sites offer different extra categories, such as the 'party' category on cam4.com (in which a group of people gather in front of the webcam), or 'featured broadcasts' (which include the performers selected by the sites administrators).
 The listings of members performing/broadcasting at that moment in each section of the sites are displayed in order of popularity—meaning that